tommybobbins/Scratch_Probability/prob.md

 ## Activity Checklist

-+ Save your existing work.
-You may need the simple dice game for other projects. ☐
++ Save your existing work as a 6 sided dice file - you will need it later on. ☐
 + Save the project with a new filename (for example, two_dice_game).  ☐
 + Make the code look like the following: ☐